 After the Schrems II ruling invalidated the EU-US Privacy Shield in 2020, data residency became a board-level concern for European organisations.
 Where are the servers?
 Which jurisdiction controls them?

-For organisations handling sensitive data (medical records, legal files, financial documents), the safest position is to use a provider that is both EU-based and zero-knowledge.
+For organisations handling sensitive projects (medical records, legal work, financial documents), the safest position is to use a platform that is both EU-based and built on security-first architecture.
 The first condition removes the jurisdictional risk.
 The second makes the jurisdiction question moot, because even if someone compels the provider to hand over data, there is nothing readable to hand over.

 What a compliant architecture looks like

-A file sharing provider that takes GDPR seriously should meet four criteria:
+A collaboration platform that takes GDPR seriously should meet four criteria:

 - Client-side encryption with keys the provider cannot access

-- Data storage exclusively within the EU (or the customer's chosen jurisdiction)
+- Data stored exclusively within the EU (or the customer's chosen jurisdiction)

 - A signed DPA that specifies sub-processors, retention periods, and breach notification timelines